George Walpole, 3rd Earl of Orford: Life

+He was Lord Lieutenant of Norfolk from 1757 and took an active part in reforming the county militia in 1758 during the Seven Years' War.
+He appointed the Hon George Townshend and Sir Armine Wodehouse, 5th Baronet, as the colonels of the West and East Norfolk Regiments respectively.
+Orford marched at the head of the regiments when they paraded before the King on their way to garrison Portsmouth.
+Townshend soon resumed his regular army career, and when the militia were next embodied, in 1778 during the American War of Independence when Britain was threatened with invasion by the Americans' allies, France and Spain, Orford took personal command of the West Norfolk Militia.
+He was an enthusiastic and innovative commander: when the regiment was stationed at Aldeburgh on the Suffolk coast in 1778–9 he rejected unfit men, organised better food supplies, chased smugglers, devised amphibious training exercises and emphasised musketry training rather than parade ground drill.

 Orford was a celebrated falconer.
 He also enjoyed hare coursing and founded Swaffham Coursing Club in 1776, initially with twenty-six members, each naming their greyhounds after a different alphabet letter.
 For some years it was the leading coursing club in England, holding several meetings a year.
 He also organised coursing for neighbouring farmers and provided prizes.
 He became extravagant (his father died probably bankrupt) and increasingly eccentric and eventually died insane.
 He left no legitimate heirs, having never married, and at his death, aged 61, his titles – except the title of Baron Clinton, which due to its great antiquity had the peculiarity of being able to descend through the female line and passed into the Trefusis family, descendants of Walpole's great-aunt Bridget Rolle (1648–1721) – were passed to his uncle, Horace Walpole, who also took the still heavily encumbered Houghton estate.
 Walpole is buried in the Church of St Martin at Tours on the Houghton Hall estate.